petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

     n = n-1
 print('Blastoff!')
 ```
 You can almost read the while statement as if it were English.
-It means, “While n is greater than 0, display the value of n and then reduce the value of n by 1.
-When you get to 0, display the word Blastoff!”
+It means, "While n is greater than 0, display the value of n and then reduce the value of n by 1.
+When you get to 0, display the word Blastoff!"
 More formally, here is the flow of execution for a while statement:

 1. Evaluate the condition, yielding True or False.